Durian: Description

 Durian trees are large, growing to 25–50 m in height depending on the species.
 The leaves are evergreen, elliptic to oblong and 10–18 cm long.
 The flowers are produced in three to thirty clusters together on large branches and directly on the trunk, with each flower having a calyx (sepals) and five (rarely four or six) petals.
 Durian trees have one or two flowering and fruiting periods per year, although the timing varies depending on the species, cultivars, and localities.
 A typical durian tree can bear fruit after four or five years.
 The durian fruit can hang from any branch, and matures roughly three months after pollination.
 The fruit can grow up to 30 cm long and 15 cm in diameter, and typically weighs 1 to 3 kilograms (2–7 lb).
 Its shape ranges from oblong to round, the colour of its husk green to brown, and its flesh pale-yellow to red, depending on the species.
-Among the thirty known species of Durio, nine produce edible fruits: D. zibethinus, D. dulcis, D. grandiflorus, D. graveolens, D. kutejensis, D. lowianus, D. macrantha, D. oxleyanus and D. testudinarius.
+Among the thirty known species of Durio, eight produce edible fruits: D. zibethinus, D. dulcis, D. graveolens, D. kutejensis, D. lowianus, D. macrantha, D. oxleyanus and D. testudinarius.

 D. zibethinus is the only species commercially cultivated on a large scale and available outside its native region.
 Since this species is open-pollinated, it shows considerable diversity in fruit colour and odour, size of flesh and seed, and tree phenology.
 In the species name, zibethinus refers to the Indian civet, Viverra zibetha.
 There is disagreement over whether this name, bestowed by Linnaeus, alludes to civets being so fond of the durian that the fruit was used as bait to entrap them, or to the durian's smelling like the civet.

 Durian flowers are large and feathery, with copious nectar; they give off a heavy, sour, buttery odour.
 These features are typical of flowers pollinated by certain species of bats that eat nectar and pollen.
 Durians can be pollinated by bats (the cave nectar bat Eonycteris spelaea, the lesser short-nosed fruit bat Cynopterus brachyotis, and the large flying fox, Pteropus vampyrus).
 Two species, D. grandiflorus and D. oblongus, are pollinated by spiderhunter birds (Nectariniidae), while D. kutejensis is pollinated by giant honey bees and birds as well as by bats.
 Some scientists have hypothesised that the development of monothecate anthers and larger flowers (compared with those of the remaining genera in Durioneae) in the clade consisting of Durio, Boschia, and Cullenia was in conjunction with a transition from beetle pollination to vertebrate pollination.

 The flowers are usually closed during the daytime.

 Juvenile tree, Malaysia.
 Mature specimens can grow up to 50 m.